-Update: Starting Jan.
-18, 2023, this is no longer possible as Get Revue is shutting down.
+Update: As of Jan.
+18, 2023, this is no longer possible as Get Revue has shut down.
+Consider using Convertkit for your email marketing needs instead.

 Twitter has rolled out Twitter newsletters and they are integrated into your Twitter account.
 Once you click, Twitter sends you to Revue to set up your newsletter there.
 You can easily promote your newsletter on your Twitter profile.
 I’ve used it for about 30 email sends so far and I’m a fan.
 Let me tell you all about it.